Images of Eczema (Atopic Dermatitis) (17)

 Topical or oral (systemic) medications can include:

-- In patients who have multiple areas of broken skin or a history of bacterial skin infections, dilute bleach baths may be prescribed.
+- In individuals who have multiple areas of broken skin or a history of bacterial skin infections, diluted bleach baths several times per week may be recommended.

 - If an infection is suspected, topical / oral antibiotics, antifungal, or antiviral medications may be prescribed to treat the secondary infection.

 See your child’s medical professional for evaluation if you notice no improvement with self-care measures or if the condition worsens (flares), or if it involves special skin areas such as the face / eyelids, hands / feet, or genitals.